maratai/craftery/nonfiction/military.md

 # Special Forces (including assassins, snipers, etc)
 - Nigel Cawthorne. *Confirmed Kill: Heroic Sniper Stories from the Jungles of Vietnam to the Mountains of Afghanistan*.
 - Viktor Suvorov. *Spetsnaz: The Inside Story of the Soviet Special Forces*.
-- U.S. Department of Defense. *U.S. Army Survival, Evasion, and Recovery*.
-Skyhorse Publishing, 2008 edition of the relevant field manual.
 - U.S. Department of the Army. *U.S. Army Special Forces Handbook*.
 Skyhorse Publishing, 2008 edition of (I'm guessing) the relevant field manual
 - John Withington. *Assassins' Deeds: A History of Assassination from Ancient Egypt to the Present Day*.